HAPPY THANKSGIVING FROM THE CIVIC ASSOCIATION

 WEST PALM BEACH DEVELOPS

-Drivers who want to go west over the Flagler Memorial Bridge during this closure will be detoured to the Royal Park Bridge.
+During this closure, drivers who want to go west over the Flagler Memorial Bridge will be detoured to the Royal Park Bridge.
 Eastbound traffic will not be affected.

 For more information about the Flagler Memorial Bridge Replacement Project please call